LucasPickering/slumber/docs/src/user_guide/recipes.md

 ## Method & URL

-A request's [HTTP method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods) is defined by the `method` field.
-Unlike other request fields, `method` is **not** a template.
-It must be a static string containing one of the supported methods:
+A recipe's [HTTP method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods) is defined by the `method` field.
+Unlike other recipe fields, `method` is **not** a template.
+It must be a static string containing one of the supported methods (case insensitive):

 - `CONNECT`
 - `DELETE`